 This timer trick works best with kids who are working on letter formation and can form letters accurately and with correct formation with extended time, modifications, and/or added cues.

-Other ways to use a kitchen timer to improve handwriting:
+More ways to use a timer in handwriting:

 - Use a timer to work on speed.
 For the child that writes very slowly or becomes overly focused on letter formation, use the timer as a countdown to improve speed and accuracy.
 Mark each trial with time and correction errors.

 - Set the timer for handwriting time.
 This is a good way to get kids who are not motivated to work on handwriting skills.
 Small rewards such as choosing a fine motor or visual perception activity between writing trials can be reward options.

 - Use it along with moveable parts on a clock face, using manipulatives like we did in this rock clock activity.